 Use Object, Fill and Stroke to get rid of the Fill and add Stroke.
-Set the stroke width to .005 inches and the color to 255 red.
+Set the stroke width to .1 mm and the color to 255 red.
 Turn the text into a path by selecting it with the selection arrow tool and choosing Path > Object to Path.
-Confirm that your text has been converted to a vector path by selecting it with the node selector and noticing the nodes.
+Confirm that your text has been converted to a vector path by double clicking on it and seeing that you do not get the text edit cursor.